 - Discipline and performance evaluations etc.

 It also includes activities or events that happen outside of normal business hours or off business premises, but are linked to the workplace and employment.
 If you need more information or want to discuss a particular situation, feel free to contact our Levitt LLP lawyers.

 Why choose an employment lawyer at Levitt LLP?

-Our knowledgeable lawyers can help you draft protocols and policies to help ensure that your organization doesn’t run afoul of equity and human rights rules, nut in the event that an employee claims they are a victim of unlawful discrimination (either at the hiring stage, during his or her employment, or in relation to a dismissal), we can help you defend both your reputation and your legal position.
+Our knowledgeable employment lawyers can help you draft protocols and policies to help ensure that your organization doesn’t run afoul of equity and human rights rules, nut in the event that an employee claims they are a victim of unlawful/human rights discrimination (either at the hiring stage, during his or her employment, or in relation to a dismissal/termination), our employment lawyers can help you defend both your reputation and your legal position.

 From negotiating with the employee, to mediating a resolution, to defending against a complaint before a tribunal or asking a court to intervene, we are your advocates.
-We have successfully defended claims of discrimination before various Human Rights Tribunals and Courts in Toronto, the GTA and across the country.
+Our employment lawyers have successfully defended claims of discrimination before various Human Rights Tribunals and Courts in Toronto, the GTA and across the country.
 Each situation is unique, so talk with one of our employment lawyers in Toronto, the GTA or across Canada to learn about how we can help you reduce the HR risks in your organization.